The Denver Post: Ownership

-The Post was the flagship newspaper of MediaNews Group Inc., founded in 1983 by William Dean "Dinky" Singleton and Richard Scudder.
-MediaNews is today one of the nation's largest newspaper chains, publisher of 61 daily newspapers and more than 120 non-daily publications in 13 states.
-MediaNews bought The Denver Post from the Times Mirror Co. on December 1, 1987.
-Times Mirror had bought the paper from the heirs of founder Frederick Gilmer Bonfils in 1980.
+The Post was the flagship newspaper of MediaNews Group Inc., founded in 1983 by William Dean Singleton and Richard Scudder.
+On December 1, 1987, MediaNews, a national newspaper chain with over 60 daily newspapers and over 160 non-daily publications in 13 states, bought The Denver Post from Times Mirror Company.

 Since 2010, The Denver Post has been owned by hedge fund Alden Global Capital, which acquired its bankrupt parent company, MediaNews Group.
-In April 2018, a group called "Together for Colorado Springs" said that it was raising money to buy the Post from Alden Global Capital, stating: “Denver deserves a newspaper owner who supports its newsroom.”
+In April 2018, a group called "Together for Colorado Springs" said that it was raising money to buy the Post from Alden Global Capital, stating: "Denver deserves a newspaper owner who supports its newsroom."

 History

+19th century

 In August 1892, The Evening Post was founded by supporters of Grover Cleveland with $50,000.
 It was a Democratic paper used to publicize political ideals and stem the number of Colorado Democrats leaving the party.
 Cleveland had been nominated for president because of his reputation for honest government.

 However, Cleveland and eastern Democrats opposed government purchase of silver, Colorado's most important product, which made Cleveland unpopular in the state.
 Following the bust of silver prices in 1893, the country and Colorado went into a depression and The Evening Post suspended publication in August 1893.

 A new group of owners with similar political ambitions raised $100,000 and resurrected the paper in June 1894.
 On October 28, 1895, Harry Heye Tammen, former bartender and owner of a curio and souvenir shop, and Frederick Gilmer Bonfils, a Kansas City real estate and lottery operator, purchased the Evening Post for $12,500.
 Neither had newspaper experience, but they were adept at the business of promotion and finding out what people wanted to read.

 Through the use of sensationalism, editorialism, and "flamboyant circus journalism", a new era began for the Post.
 Circulation grew and eventually passed the other three daily papers combined.
 On November 3, 1895 the paper's was name changed to Denver Evening Post.
-On January 1, 1901 the word "Evening" was dropped from the name and the paper became The Denver Post.